afombravo/2FAST2Q/README.md

 # Troubleshooting

+Running Crispery with example data:

+1. Download the "D39V_guides.csv" file
+2. Download the "example.fastq.gz"
+3. Modify the "inputs.txt" to match your system´s apropriate paths and file names.
+4. Run crispery

+The expected example output file is given: "compiled.csv"

+Common Errors:

 | Error Message | Probable Cause/Fix |
 | ------------- | ------------------ |
 | Check the 'inputs.txt' file.
 Some parameters are missing. | Check if no lines were added or deleted by mistake in the “inputs.txt” file.
 Check that all the inputs are delimited by “”. |